chen7572/CapstoneProject/Project_Ideas.md

 + Download data that contains "Harvey" and "Irma" from twitter, from a week before each event to today.
 + Identify the most mentioned words in the posts, and chart the frequencies of the "Harvey' and "Irma" of each day.

+Update: it appears that users can only download tweets during the past 7 days for free.
+So downloading the historical data seems like a challenge.
+An online twitter dataset for Hurrican Harvey is available:  https://digital.library.unt.edu/ark:/67531/metadc993940/
+And can use this dataset as a start.

 #### 3. Impact of historical earthquakes